Develop a Tax-Smart Withdrawal Plan

 Traditional IRAs can also be converted to Roth IRAs to help minimize the impact of your RMDs.
 You'll have to pay income taxes on the dollar amount being converted, but after that, you'll never face IRA-related RMDs again—and your money will grow income-tax-free for your lifetime and that of your beneficiaries.

 Unlike Traditional IRAs, Roth IRAs do not offer any up-front tax benefits (such as tax-deductible contributions), so you will need to ensure that converting your Traditional IRA fits into your overall tax plan.

 IT DOESN’T HAVE TO BE ALL OR NOTHING

 You may achieve a better overall result by taking distributions from various categories to maximize your after tax results.
 For example, taking some money from your IRA and some from your Roth IRA may enable you to stay in a lower tax bracket or cause less of your social security benefits to be taxed.
-Beginning in 2013, when a new 3.8% tax on investment income comes into play for higher income tax payers, this strategy could help reduce taxable income and subject less investment income to the tax.

 YOUR SOCIAL SECURITY BENEFITS STATEMENT

 You can request a Social Security Benefit Statement that shows the amount of benefits you received during the prior year at www.ssa.gov.
 Use this statement when you complete your federal income tax return to determine if you have to pay taxes on your benefits—and to help yourself plan for the current year.

 For more information, visit the Social Security website and click on “Retirement” in the upper left corner of the page.
 When the “Retirement Benefits” page appears, click on “Use our retirement planner” to learn more about Social Security programs, estimate your benefit—and more.